lulzzz/synchrophasor-proto/README.md

 ### Considerations

 This project requires that you build it from the proper place in your `$GOPATH`.
-Also note that it will automatically install `govendor` and `protoc` in your `$GOPATH` during execution.
+Also note that it will automatically install `govendor` and the protobuf Golang bindings in your `$GOPATH` during execution.

 ### Steps